JinchanJ/scoreboard_vgbootcampy/README.md

 ```js
 textElement.css("transform", "scale(" + scaleX + ")");
 ```
-so that the texts do not appear to be squished when they are really long.
+so that the texts do not appear to be squished horizontally when they are really long.